timgoellner/Bresenham-Algorithm/README.md

 ## Usage
 Note: You can alter some settings in `src/constants.h` if you rebuild the project

-- Switch between circle and line drawing mode with `SPACE` or `ENTER`
+- Switch between line, circle and triangle drawing mode with `SPACE` or `ENTER`
 - Draw shapes with setting two points using `LMB`
 - Clear the screen and reset the points with `RMB`
 - Exit with `ESC`, `q` or `Alt+F4`